 - Tankless water heaters are small enough to be installed under cabinets, in closets, on walls or even outdoors, with the use of an anti-freeze kit.

-- With a tankless unit, you avoid the risk of flooding due to a ruptured tank.
+- Avoid the risk of flooding due to a ruptured tank.

-- Tankless water heaters allow you to consume less energy because tankless water heaters only need enough power to heat water as it’s being used.
+- Tankless water heaters consume less energy because they only need enough power to heat water as it’s needed.

 - Some tankless water heater units come with a federal tax rebate.
 You can get up to $300 off installation!

-- A tankless unit allows you to save on your bill (up to 20 percent!) by using less energy.
+- A tankless unit allows you to save on your energy bill (up to 34%) by using less energy.

 - Tankless water heaters can last longer than storage water heaters—sometimes as much as five to ten years longer.